tanushsavadi/Algo-Visualizer/README.md

 <br/>

 ## Easter egg
-If you notice, the logo of the Algo-Visualizer is also on the website, once you find it, please do click it to enjoy an alternative experience of the visualizer ;)
+If you notice, the logo of the Algo-Visualizer is also on the website, once you find it, click it and enjoy an alternative experience of the visualizer ;)